bryk-io/c19-tracking/README.md

 ```

 ## User Tracking

+A user continuously monitors and reports his/her location utilizing a client
+application.
+The general process is the following.

 - The application gets the user location and generates a record containing the
   following details.
     - Timestamp